jmix-framework/jmix-windturbines/README.md

 The application shows a list of all pending inspection and maintenance tasks, categorized under different tabs for easier management.
 This allows technicians to efficiently manage their workload and prioritize tasks.

-### Wind Turbine Management

-#### Search and Details

-Technicians can search for specific wind turbines by ID, location, or manufacturer using a single search input field.
-Detailed information about each turbine is available, including manufacturer details, installation date, last maintenance date, and operational status.
-The list and details are read-only, ensuring data integrity as the information is maintained by the back office.

-### Inspections

-#### Annual Inspection
+#### Performing Inspections

-Technicians can perform annual inspections to ensure wind turbines are functioning correctly and safely.
+Technicians can perform inspections to ensure wind turbines are functioning correctly and safely.
 The process includes:

 - **Inspection Details**: Enter or confirm basic information such as the inspection date, technician's name, and type of inspection.
 - **Checklist**: Complete a series of questions to ensure all critical aspects of the turbine are checked.